Nanobody Aggregation

 Output

 - Structures: A list of predicted 3D structures in .pdb format.
 This output should be directed into a Batch node to process and calculate the aggregation score of each nanobody in a single run.
+To maintain robustness, the Batch node is also needed if only one nanobody is analyzed.

 Intramolecular Hydrophobic Interactions